 - washing hands thoroughly whenever you return home or after contact with other people

 - avoiding contact with anyone who is unwell.

 If you develop symptoms of Covid-19 – that’s a continuous cough, high temperature or loss of your normal taste and smell – you must stay at home and order a test from the NHS.
 If you test positive for coronavirus or have been in contact with somebody who has, you will need to self-isolate in your home for at least 10 days.

-Advice for people who are more vulnerable
+Advice for people who are more vulnerable or shielding

 Everyone is expected to follow the new guidance – only leave home for work, essential shopping or exercise, and restrict contact with people from other households.